-High wind days can make it difficult to use some of the more popular tactics for catching bass, like fishing jigs or soft plastics, as the wind creates a big bow in the line and makes it difficult to sense strikes.
+High wind days can make it difficult to use some of the more popular tactics for catching bass, like fishing jigs or soft plastic worms, as the wind creates a big bow in the fishing line and makes it difficult to sense strikes.
 Remember to choose a heavier jig head to punch through the wind if you are fishing soft plastic worms or other soft baits on these days.

 Before a storm comes in can be an excellent time to be on the water and these periods offer excellent opportunities for beginners to catch bass.
-Generally any time the barometric pressure increases or decreases.
+Generally any time the barometric pressure increases or decreases can be good.
 After a storm has passed and high pressure and clear skies return, can indicate that fishing for the next day or two might be pretty tough.
 Your best tactic in these situations is to fish slop or heavy cover with jigs and get reaction strikes, as most fish will be laying low for the next one or two days.

 Absolutely not.
 And let’s face it, most beginners are not going to rush out and buy a boat before trying bass fishing from the shore.
-While having an awesome bass boat or kayak to fish from gives you more options in the form of mobility on the water and the ability to fish midlake structure, people who want to fish for bass from shore have a ton of options!
+While having an awesome bass boat or kayak to fish from gives you more options in the form of mobility on the water and the ability to fish midlake structure, people who want to catch bass from shore have a ton of options!
 Since bass have a tendency to stay fairly shallow for most of the year, fishing from shore can be pretty productive.
 Bass love hanging out under docks, pontoons, lilypads and wood along a shoreline.
 Targeting structure is one of the best bass fishing tips for beginners.
 Tie on a skirted jig, or a Texas rigged soft plastic, or for an even more exciting time, slap on a topwater lure and have a blast!

 There are a few bass fishing tips and tricks for beginners to pay attention to when it comes to hooking and fighting bass:

-There are a few helpful techniques for fighting bass as well.
+There are a few helpful tips and tricks for fighting bass as well.